MaqboolSaiyed/WebResearchAgent/ReadME.md

 A powerful web research assistant that automates online research tasks using AI.

-## **🌐 Live Demo**

-Try out the Web Research Agent at: [https://webresearchagent.onrender.com/](https://webresearchagent.onrender.com/) or on our Vercel deployment (faster performance).

-Note: The application is deployed on both Render's free tier (0.1 CPU, 512MB RAM) and Vercel (0.6 CPU, 1026MB RAM).
-The Vercel deployment offers significantly better performance with a 60-second timeout compared to Render's 10-second timeout.

 ## **✨ Features**

 * **Automated Web Search:** 🌐 Search across multiple sources, hands-free!